Google's Prototype AI Tool Can Write a Short Story. But Is It Any Good?

-A conversational AI created by Google is writing fiction using input from published authors, the tech giant said this week.
+A conversational AI created by Google is writing fiction using input from published authors, the tech giant announced Wednesday at a Google AI event in New York.
 Thirteen writers used Google's LaMDA, or Language Model for Dialogue Applications, to build Wordcraft, a model writing editor they tested by writing sample short stories.

 Google introduced LaMDA last year, saying it's designed to be "a dialog engine able to engage users in conversation."
 The Wordcraft project explores fictional text produced by the engine.
-Unlike existing text tools such as Grammarly, Wordcraft is intended to help write fiction, not improve emails.
+Unlike existing text tools such as WordTune or Grammarly, Wordcraft is intended to help craft fiction, not just improve spelling and delivery.

-You can read all the stories from the Wordcraft Writers' Workshop here.
+You can read more of the stories from the Wordcraft Writers' Workshop here.

 Google will continue to work to move the needle on what artificial intelligence can do in the arts, Eck said, adding that he viewed AI "as a spice -- an addition to what you're trying to do."